 It’s pronounced block.

-I’m the current president of the Society of Professional Journalists Florida Pro Chapter.
+I’m a Director at-large with the Society of Professional Journalists national board and a past president of the Society of Professional Journalists Florida Pro Chapter.
+While president, my chapter received back-to-back Large Chapter of the Year honors (2020 and 2021).
 Through the organization, I lead a chapter known for organizing grant-funded programs for journalists across the state as well as media literacy training for non-journalists (more on that here).
 Work under my leadership includes the now national Race & Gender Hotline.

 I previously served as the associate editor for Flamingo Magazine, a statewide lifestyle magazine and regularly contribute to other luxury magazines.
 Before that, I worked as a community news reporter for the Sun Sentinel — a top 50 daily newspaper — covering Broward County.
 Along with the rest of the Sentinel staff, I contributed to the paper’s Pulitzer Prize winning coverage of the Marjory Stoneman Douglas High School shooting.

 I’ve contributed to publications like Teen Vogue and Cosmopolitan.
 See my work.

 I have been interviewed for various radio and TV segments as well as podcasts.
 Watch and listen.

 Did you hear me speak at a college media convention?
 Grab a copy of my slides.